-By way of illustration of this section, assume A and B were formerly domiciled in state X (a community property jurisdiction) where all their property was community property, and have subsequently moved to a state Y (a non-community property state that has adopted this act).
-Upon moving to state Y, A and B acquired a home in state YZ (also a non-community property jurisdiction), titled solely in B's name but with funds from the proceeds of the sale of the home in state X. A and B also acquired stock while domiciled in state X, but held it in safety deposit boxes located in states U and V (two other non-community property states).
+By way of illustration of this section, assume A and B were formerly domiciled in state X (a community property jurisdiction) where all their property was community property and have subsequently moved to a state Y (a non-community property state that has adopted this act).
+Upon moving to state Y, A and B acquired a home in state Y, titled solely in B's name but with funds from the proceeds of the sale of the home in state X. A and B also acquired stock while domiciled in state X, but held it in safety deposit boxes located in states U and V (two other non-community property states).
 A and B also retained a summer house in state X, which they acquired while domiciled there and which was titled solely in B's name.
-A and B also acquired real property in state Z (a non-community property state that has not adopted this act) for investment purposes and held title as tenants by the entireties.
-Finally, B acquired bonds held in B's name issued by the company that employed B and acquired with earnings from B's job in state YZ.
+A and B also acquired real property in state Z (a non-community property state that has not adopted this act) for investment purposes.
+Finally, B acquired bonds held in B's name issued by the company that employed B and acquired with earnings from B's job in state Y.

-At B's death, the home in state YZ and the stock located in states U and V would be property subject this act, and consequently, B would have the right under this section to dispose of half.
+At B's death, the home in state Y and the stock located in states U and V would be property subject this act, and consequently, B would have the right under this section to dispose of half.
 The home retained in state X would be community property under the law of state X, but this act applies only to real property located in the adopting state.
-Because the The investment property located in state Z was held as tenants by the entireties, it is strongly presumed that A and B partitioned that property and thus made this act inapplicable to that assetwould not be subject to this act because state Z has not adopted the act.
-Finally, the bonds held in B's name would not be subject to this act because they were acquired with property earned and acquired in state YZ, a non-community property state.
+The investment property located in state Z would not be subject to this act because state Z has not adopted the act .
+Finally, the bonds held in B's name would not be subject to this act because they were acquired with property earned and acquired in state Y, a non-community property state.

-As this section of the act provides that property subject to this act is partly owned by the surviving spouse of the decedent at the death of the decedent, subsection (ed) provides property held with rights of survivorship or in transfer-on-death forms are excluded from this section when the property is paid or transferred to the surviving spouse.
+As this section provides that property subject to this act is partly owned by the surviving spouse of the decedent at the death of the decedent, subsection (e) provides property held with rights of survivorship or in transfer-on-death forms are excluded from this section when the property is paid or transferred to the surviving spouse.
 Section 7 of this act, however, may still be applicable if less than a one-half interest in the property has been transferred to the surviving spouse at death.